 starring: Danielle Harris, Kane Hodder, Zach Galligan

-As for the kills, I'm standing in-between lives here; while the bodycount is still huge, and the gore's as splashy as ever, it didn't do much to re-invent the story and nearly all of them are of the same style as Crowley tearing people apart in twos, threes and quarters even.
-Even a notable encounter here between two horror-role legends, Hodder and Mears, who both played Jason Voorhees in the 80s and in the remake respectively, had ended with little to spice up the fight.
+As for the kills, I'm standing in-between lines here; while the bodycount is still huge and the gore's as splashy as ever, it didn't do much to re-invent the story and nearly all of them are of the same style as Crowley tearing people apart in twos, threes and quarters even.
+Even a notable encounter here between two horror-role legends, Hodder and Mears, who both played Jason Voorhees in the 80s and in the remake respectively, ended with little to spice up the fight.

 Overall, Hatchet 3's a fun, dumb slasher movie for the fans (dubbed the Hatchet Army) despite offering very little of the new.
 It looks bigger, badder and definitely bloodier, but it's all about Crowley in the end!

-1 male head fried with defibrillator
+1 male had his head fried with defibrillator

-1 male arm torn off
+1 male gets an arm torn off

 1 female hatchet to the chest